opendocsg/opendoc-supreme-court-judgements/2019_SGCA_2/report.md

 ##### (1)   Rectifying construction

-113    Rectifying construction “involves the addition or substitution of words to give effect to Parliament’s manifest intentions” (_Nam Hong Construction & Engineering Pte Ltd v Kori Construction (S) Pte Ltd_ (“_Nam Hong_”) at \[54\]).
+113    Rectifying construction “involves the addition or substitution of words to give effect to Parliament’s manifest intentions” (_Nam Hong Construction & Engineering Pte Ltd v Kori Construction (S) Pte Ltd_ (“_Nam [2016] 4 SLR 604  Hong_”) at \[54\]).
 It is possible to invoke this method in the Applicant’s favour so as to circumvent the absence of an express reference to innocent possession on the face of s 403 of the Code.
 If so invoked, the words which may be added to s 403 of the Code are as set out in **bold** in the following re-wording of the section:

 403. Whoever, **having obtained possession of any movable property without a dishonest intention**, **thereafter** dishonestly misappropriates or converts to his own use movable property, shall be punished with imprisonment for a term which may extend to 2 years, or with fine, or with both.